 - Succession planning

-In addition to skill development, management development is also an opportunity to teach your organization culture.
+In addition to skill development, management development is also an opportunity to teach your organization's culture.
 The norms, rules, and expectations in your workplace are uniquely yours.
 Even experienced managers will benefit from training reminders in the expectations of your workplace culture and policies.

 Your middle managers are the spokes that hold the wheel of your organization together.
 Help them become the best that they can be.